HugoBothaMD/naip-ssast/README.md

-# SSAST for Mayo Data
+# SSAST for NAIP Data
 This is an implementation of the SSAST: Self-supervised audio spectrogram transformer, which is publicly available at [SSAST github](https://github.com/YuanGongND/ssast).
 The base model architecture is the same, and it is compatible with original pre-trained models that can be downloaded from the github to use for finetuning.
 The major changes are that: